jbatbayar/recipe_ratings_project/README.md

 ></iframe>

   The p-value was 0.092, and it is higher than our significance level 0.05, so we fail to reject the null hypothesis.
-We do not have enough evidence to reject that the missingness of `'review'` does depend on `'minutes'`.
+We do not have enough evidence to reject that the missingness of `'review'` is dependent on `'minutes'`.

 ---
 ## Hypothesis Testing